 By Noa Ben Moshe

 Handbags are a little bit magic.
 When you find one you love, it becomes a part of you – you can’t leave the house without it, it shares great times and goes to great places with you, and people even associate you with it.
 So choosing the perfect handbag is an important task.

-You can go for a super eco-friendly vegan model, such as those made from apple leather by Nuwaii, or the adjustable cork models from Svala.
-Another sustainable choice is a great vintage designer handbag.
+Of course, you can go for a super eco-friendly vegan model, such as those made from apple leather by Nuwaii, or the adjustable cork models from Svala.
+But another sustainable choice is choosing to invest in a vintage designer handbag.
 They may be a bit more pricey, but it’s well worth the investment.
+Here’s why.

-In fact, research by HEWI London (formerly Hardly Ever Worn It London) has found that vintage luxury bags can be an excellent investment.
-In fact, popular designer bags have increased in resale value more so than houses and cars over the past 10 years, with the value of Chanel Medium Classic Flap bags and Hermes Birkin bags predicted to only increase further.
+Research by HEWI London (formerly Hardly Ever Worn It London) has found that vintage luxury bags can be an excellent investment.
+In fact, popular designer bags have increased in resale value more so than houses and cars over the past 10 years.
+And the value of Chanel Medium Classic Flap bags and Hermes Birkin bags predicted to only increase further.